S. Epatha Merkerson: Career

 On April 1, 2010, it was confirmed that after 17 seasons, Merkerson would leave Law & Order at the end of the show's twentieth season.
-Her departure from Law & Order, which aired on May 24, 2010, was also the show's final episode.
+Her departure from Law & Order, which aired on May 24, 2010, was also originally the show's final episode (until the show was revived by NBC in 2022, but Merkerson was unable to return due to starring in another NBC program, Chicago Med).
 In total, Merkerson appeared on the series for 17 consecutive seasons—395 episodes—which was more than any other actor associated with the program.

 In 2012, Merkerson became the host of Find Our Missing, a reality-reenactment series on TV One which profiles missing people of color.
 She performed in Steven Spielberg's 2012 film Lincoln as Lydia Hamilton Smith, housekeeper to Tommy Lee Jones's character, Congressman Thaddeus Stevens.

 In 2014, Merkerson appeared in the Primary Stages production of While I Yet Live, written by Billy Porter.
 In 2015, she joined the cast of NBC medical drama Chicago Med as Sharon Goodwin, Chief of Patient and Medical Services.
 The series was conceived and written by Law & Order creator Dick Wolf, along with Matt Olmstead, Derek Haas and Michael Brandt.
-2014, Merkerson became a spokesperson for Merck America's Diabetes Challenge, to increase Type 2 diabetes awareness among African Americans.
+In 2014, Merkerson became a spokesperson for Merck America's Diabetes Challenge, to increase Type 2 diabetes awareness among African Americans.